Orithyia (Amazon): History

+In Greek and Roman mythology, Orithyia, "woman raging in the mountains", was the daughter of Marpesia.
 Upon the death of her mother, Orithyia became the new queen of the Amazons.
 She co-ruled with Antiope, who some authorities say was her sister.
 She was famous for her perpetual virginity.
 Her war techniques were outstanding and brought much honor to the Amazon empire.